 For starters, alcohol contains calories—so that's more adding to your total at the end of the day.
-Naturally, some alcohol is lower in calories than other types, with the most common low-calorie alcoholic drinks including gin and tonic, white wine spritzer, and vodka with soda and lime.
+Naturally, you can go for the lowest calorie alcohol where possible, with the most popular low-calorie alcoholic drinks including gin and tonic, white wine spritzer, and vodka with soda and lime.

 You can navigate these extra calories themselves if you plan though, which might mean swapping out a higher-calorie snack earlier in the day or opting for a lighter breakfast.
 The biggest issue with alcohol is what happens after you drink it, as a study published in Nature (opens in new tab) shows that our appetite changes massively after we've had a few drinks.

 Researchers discovered that alcohol fires up AgRP neurons in the hypothalamus in the brain, which creates hunger signals.
 Essentially, despite drinking calorie-heavy drinks, the brain thinks that we're starving.
 If you're not trying to lose weight then a trip to a takeout after the bar closes won't be a big deal, but if you're trying to stay in a deficit, this will almost certainly be the thing that takes you out of it.